-For the past 30 years, the Lord’s Resistance Army (LRA), led by Joseph Kony, has been terrorizing the northern region of Uganda and murdering its people.
+For more than 30 years, the Lord’s Resistance Army (LRA), led by Joseph Kony, terrorized the northern region of Uganda and murdering its people.
 It is estimated that the LRA has abducted more than 67,000 adolescents to use as child soldiers, sex slaves and porters.
-But organizations like Golden Women Vision are giving hope back to the citizens of Uganda.
+Organizations like Golden Women Vision are giving hope back to the citizens of Uganda.

 The Destruction Left Behind

 Golden Women Vision works to improve the social-economic status of the people left vulnerable from the insurgency.
 Even after the conflict ended, the terror continued for many victims.
 Women were left battered and lost, some without limbs or living with bullet wounds.
 Widows were left without husbands and single mothers had their children taken by the LRA.
 These women were at a disadvantage for even basic survival.

 “The real victims are the many who are in dire need of even finding what they need to eat on a daily basis,” said Joyce Freda Apio, a Kampala-based transitional justice expert, regarding how the insurgency left many without a source of income and stability.

 Sylvia Acan was one of those women severely affected by the insurgency.
 She lost her family to the conflict and was sexually assaulted at the age of 17.
 Acan had to marry her attacker when she learned she was pregnant.
 In an effort to learn to provide for herself, Acan signed up with a nongovernmental organization called Caritas.
 Caritas trained women affected by the conflict in catering services to help them recover and reintegrate with society.